mwalmsley/galaxy-datasets/README.md

-# gz2-datamodule
+# pytorch-galaxy-datasets
-PyTorch LightningDataModule for GZ2
+PyTorch Datasets and PyTorch Lightning Datamodules for loading GZ2, DECaLS DR8, and maybe other GZ projects